nidrissi/web/content/misc/a2b/src/features/Help/faq.md

 ### Does it work?

-I guess it does, however it is in a preliminary state.
+I guess it does, and I use it daily.
+However, it is in a preliminary state.
 There is little error checking in the code, and no tests.
 In the words of the eGPLv3:

 > This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.